paimoe/blogger-download/README.md

-blogger-download
+Blogger Post and Comments download
 ================

-Couple of scripts to download Blogger posts and add to the database, as well as comments
+Couple of scripts to download Blogger posts and add to the database, as well as comments.
+It was made because the Blogger XML dump was pretty unusable, and the RSS/atom feeds had a limit to the results.

 REALLY hacked together: